sunyumail93/Bed12Processing/README.md

 ## BED12TranslateTx2GenomePos.sh

-This is a translator of transcript locations to gemomic locations, based on the BED12 annotation, a reverse of BED12TranslateGenomePos2Tx.sh
+This is a translator of transcript locations to genomic locations, based on the BED12 annotation, a reverse of BED12TranslateGenomePos2Tx.sh

 [Usage]: BED12TranslateTx2GenomePos.sh -i [Genes.bed12] -t [Transcript.bed] -o [Output.bed12]